hortonworks/structor/README.md

 # Structor
 =======

-Vagrant files for standing up clusters on various OSs.
+Vagrant files for creating virtual multi-node Hadoop clusters on various OSes, both with and without security.

+The currently supported OSes and the providers:
+* centos 6 (virtualbox and vmware_fusion)

+We'd like to get Ubuntu and SUSE support as well.

+The currently supported projects:
+* HDFS
+* Yarn
+* MapReduce
+* Hive
+* Pig
+* Zookeeper

+We'd live to support Tez, HBase, Storm, etc. as well.

 ## Modify the cluster